Questions? Call NCOAE Support (910) 399-8090

 - Day 21: Final Course Assignments, Debrief, Graduation & Celebrate!

-The first 11 days of the Hybrid course will take place online, through our virtual, instructor led training.
-Then, the next 10 days of the course take place at the NCOAE campus and feature a hands-on, practical skills component.
-All 21 days of standard 21-day EMT training take place at the NCOAE campus.
+The first 10 days of the Hybrid course will take place online, through our virtual instructor led training.
+Then the next 11 days of the course take place at the NCOAE campus and feature a hands-on, practical skills component.
+All 21 days of standard 21-day EMT training take place fully in person at the NCOAE campus in Wilmington, NC.

 No. EMS educational institutes across the country are not legally permitted to administer this exam.
 Upon successful completion of your EMT-B training, you will request Authorization To Test (ATT) from your NREMT profile page (NCOAE will help you establish this during your training with us).
 From here, you will schedule your NREMT exam at a Pearson VUE testing center near you.